yhagio/tutorialedge.net/content/artificial-intelligence/breadth-first-search-java.md

 7. If Node 3 isn't our goal node add Node 6 and Node 7 to our Queue.
 8. Repeat until goal Node is found.

-<p>If we stopped execution after Node 3 was checked then our Queue would look like this:</p>
+If we stopped execution after Node 3 was checked then our Queue would look like this:

-<p>Node 4, Node 5, Node 7, Node 8.</p>
+Node 4, Node 5, Node 7, Node 8.

-<p>As you can see, if you follow this algorithm through then you will recursively search every level of the binary tree going deeper and deeper until you find the shortest possible path.</p>
+As you can see, if you follow this algorithm through then you will recursively search every level of the binary tree going deeper and deeper until you find the shortest possible path.

 <img src="https://images.tutorialedge.net/uploads/breadth-first-search.png?v=123" alt="breadth-first-search" />

 # How it Works

-<p>Say we had a map of the London Underground, each station would represent a node which would itself have a smaller list of stations that are directly connected to it.
-The entire map of the London Underground represents our Graph and each of the stations on that graph represent a node.</p>
+Say we had a map of the London Underground, each station would represent a node which would itself have a smaller list of stations that are directly connected to it.
+The entire map of the London Underground represents our Graph and each of the stations on that graph represent a node.

-<p>For example, take Westminster station for example.
-This station could be represented as a node which would have: STATION 1, STATION 2 and STATION 3 in its list of child nodes.</p>
+For example, take Westminster station for example.
+This station could be represented as a node which would have: STATION 1, STATION 2 and STATION 3 in its list of child nodes.

-<p>We can represent this sort of structure like so in Java:</p>
+We can represent this sort of structure like so in Java:

 ```java
 import java.lang.reflect.Array;